xemasiv/fugitive/README.md

 * `worker` can receive it as `process.on('message', () => {})`.
 * `worker` can send message to `master` through `process.send(msg)`
 * `master` can receive messages from workers through `cluster.on('message', (worker, message, handle) => { })`

+## Client-Side Notes

+Writing the client:

+* Client should automatically reconnect upon disconnect, or connection attempt failure.
+* Client should have Exponential Back-off implementation on reconnection attempts.

+Check out `client.js` for a wrapper that implements both criteria.

 ## References